mastodon/blog/content/posts/2018-10-14_2-year-anniversary/index.md

 ### Fazit

 I'm very happy with Mastodon's accomplishments.
 Overseeing such a large project has its ups and downs, as it's impossible to keep everyone happy all the time when people have conflicting desires.
-Irregardless, I consider these to be the two best years of my life, as work on Mastodon is incredibly fulfilling and interacting with all the interesting people on the platform is very fun.
+Regardless, I consider these to be the two best years of my life, as work on Mastodon is incredibly fulfilling and interacting with all the interesting people on the platform is very fun.

 Would I have done something differently if I was starting from scratch now?
 Mostly, no. I still receive comments about the name "Mastodon" not being suitable, or "toot" being too silly.
 I wouldn't change it.
 I think there is nothing wrong with being less serious, and if it alienates more corporate-minded users, that's fine.
 I don't wake up every day wishing to interact with my favourite brand.